-PGA professional and head coach Jay Hardwick is in his 31st season at Virginia Tech.
+PGA Professional and Head Coach Jay Hardwick is in his 33rd season at Virginia Tech.
 During this time, Hardwick has developed the Hokie golf program into one that not only wins, but also does so the right way.
 Academic integrity, solid fundamentals and a sense of right are trademarks of this program.
-The Hokies don’t just win.
-They achieve.
+The Hokies don’t just win, they achieve.

 |1983-current||Head men's golf coach, Virginia Tech|

-With his attention to detail and the support of an outstanding group of boosters, Hardwick has brought Virginia Tech golf into national prominence.
-A look at Hardwick’s accomplishments the past 30 years shows just how successful he and his Hokies have been.
-His teams have finished in the top 10 of 260 tournaments and have won 35 tournaments, including a nation’s-best six titles during the 2000-01 season.
-Under Hardwick’s direction, the Hokies have appeared in the past eight NCAA Division I Golf Regionals, and most recently, qualified for the 2014 NCAA Championship at Prairie Dunes Country Club in Hutchinson, Kansas, and the 2012 NCAA Championship at Riviera Country Club in Pacific Palisades, California.
+With his attention to detail and the support of an outstanding group of boosters, he has brought Virginia Tech golf into national prominence.
+A look at Hardwick’s accomplishments the past 33 years shows just how successful he and his Hokies have been.
+His teams have finished in the top 10 of 282 tournaments and have won 39 tournaments, including a nation’s best six titles during the 2000-01 season.
+Under Hardwick’s direction, the Hokies have appeared in the past nine NCAA Division I Golf Regionals, and most recently qualified for the 2014 NCAA Championship at Prairie Dunes Country Club in Hutchinson, Kan.
 Virginia Tech also had consecutive trips to the Regionals from 2001 to 2004, advancing to the NCAA Championship two of those years and finishing eighth in 2001.
-In total, Hardwick’s players have been to 14 NCAA Regionals and advanced to the NCAA Finals seven times.
+In total, Hardwick’s players have been to 15 NCAA Regionals and advanced to the NCAA Finals seven times.